godaddy/gasket/packages/gasket-helper-intl/docs/api.md

 ------ | -----------
 [LocaleManifest] | Locale settings and known locale file paths [LocalePathPart] | Partial URL representing a directory containing locale .json files or a URL template with a `:locale` path param to a .json file.
-[LocalePath] | URL path to a locale .json file
+[LocalePathThunk] | Callback which receives a context object for resolving a LocalePathPath [LocalePathPartOrThunk] | A localePathPart string or callback which returns one [LocalePath] | URL path to a locale .json file
 [Lang] | Language code only
 [Locale] | Language code with region